 Bukhara, Uzbekistan is beloved the world over for its wealth of artforms.
 It’s here, in this ancient city, that Zarina Kendjaeva’s traditional suzani embroidery both expands upon traditional floral and symbolic designs, and also achieves special distinction for its unusual patterning and coloration.
-In Uzbekistan and elsewhere in Central Asia, suzani is used for decorative wall hangings, curtains, and bedcovers, as well as small functional household items, such as bags and pillow covers.
-They are made from finely hand woven cottons or silk and often the embroidery covers the entire cloth leaving only very small unfilled areas.
+In Uzbekistan and elsewhere in Central Asia, suzani is used for decorative wall hangings, curtains, and bedcovers, bags, and special occasion garments.
+They are made from finely hand-woven cottons or silks, and often the embroidery covers the entire cloth leaving only very small unfilled areas.

 Historically, Bukharan suzani feature backgrounds of white, ivory, and yellow cotton or silk.
 Kendjaeva reaches into the intensely patterned watercolors of the Classical era for inspiration for her kaleidoscopically colorful combinations of embroidery and ikat.
 This is just one of the reasons why she and her fellow artisans are recognized by UNESCO and treasured by collectors worldwide.
 Kendjaeva uses silk threads dyed with madder, indigo, pomegranate and onionskins, and utilizes her encyclopedic knowledge of various stitching techniques.
 Both of these were taught to her by her mother, Firuza, a master of embroidery.